Europe Trip. Day 1: Paris, France

 Facing the opposite site to get Eiffel Tower in the background

-A long line for buying tickets, luckily we bought its online
+A long line for buying tickets; luckily we bought ours online

 Sculpture of Alexandre Gustave Eiffel, who inspired this tower

-While waiting for Eiffel Tour time slot, we hopped-on the Bateux-Parisians boat along the Seine river for about an hour cruise passing through several recognized structures, such as located by the river bank.
-They do provide lunch and dinner cruise for 1.5 and 2 hours, respectively.
-Even so we had torayaki and crepe for the dinner after the cruise and walked across seine river towards Palais de Challiot @ Trocedero
+While waiting for the Eiffel Tower time slot, we hopped on the Bateaux Parisiens boat along the Seine River for about an hour cruise, passing through several recognized structures, such as those located by the riverbank.
+They do provide lunch and dinner cruises for 1.5 and 2 hours, respectively.
+Even so we had torayaki and crepe for the dinner after the cruise and walked across the Seine River towards Palais de Chaillot at Trocadero.

 I must say this experience was among the magical